Central New Mexico Community College School Images

 Introduction

-CNM is accredited by The Higher Learning Commission.
 The college obtained its accreditation from the North Central Association of Colleges and Schools in 1978 through the Academic Quality Improvement Program (AQIP).
-Through the years, CNM’s expansion is seen in the number of student enrolments as well as in the diversity of the courses it offers.

 Academics

-In response to the needs of the modern learner, CNM also runs a comprehensive distance learning program.
+In addition to a wide variety of in-person learning options, the college also runs a comprehensive distance learning program.
 Students under this program can opt to take their full courses online or choose between either the Blended Course (majority of whose content is delivered online except for exams, presentations and orientations), or the Hybrid Course which features a combination of both online and on-campus instruction.

-Expansion is also evident in the number of certificate and degree courses available today.
 Under the School of Adult and General Education (SAGE), introductory courses are offered in various subjects including math, English, computer basics and accounting among others.
 The college’s School of Applied Technologies offers over 40 Certificate and Associate Degree programs in diverse areas including manufacturing, construction, design and transportation.
 In total, the college has over 100 certificate and degree programs covering such areas as communication, information technology, business, wellness and public safety as well as science and engineering.
-Perhaps the best indicator of the expansion that CNM has undergone is the fact that today it transfers more students to the University of New Mexico than any other institution in the state.

 Most Popular Fields of Study